expersso/OECD/readme.md

 ### How to use the package

-Unless you know the exact code of the series you're looking for, the best way to start is by downloading a dataframe with all the available datasets and their descriptions, and then run searches on it.
+Unless you know the exact code of the series you’re looking for, the best way to start is by downloading a dataframe with all the available datasets and their descriptions, and then run searches on it.
 The search string can be a regular expression and is case-insensitive by default.

 ``` r
 dataset_list <- get_datasets()